haidiazaman/pdf-chatbot-app/README.md

 # to do
-* show loading... after upload
 * stream output
 * make it work for multiple pdfs upload
+* beautfiy the frontend
+* show loading... after upload (not important)
+* start to evaluate and improve RAG (do in notebook)